brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 Don't panic: you won't start fully from scratch.
 The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers and also it maintains some very popular providers you can base yourself on.

-The template gives you the repository structure, build tooling and scaffolding utils (eg: `make provider.addtype`).
+The template gives you the repository structure, build tooling and scaffolding utils (e.g. `make provider.addtype`).
 All generated types will will be placed in `internal/controller/{}` and those will define the reconciliation hooks described in the next section ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
 The provider's behavior comes from how those hooks interact with the external API.

 ## Implementing the Crossplane reconcile loop